List of Bluey characters: Dougie

 Dougie is a deaf Cavapoo (a mix of a Cavalier King Charles Spaniel and a Poodle) who plays with the same stuffed toy turtle Bingo finds at the park.
 He uses Auslan (Australian Sign Language) to communicate with his mother.
 He is implied to be friends with Dusty and Bingo.

 Other adults

 Calypso

 Calypso is a blue merle Australian Shepherd who is Bluey's school teacher.
+Being calm and level-headed, she lets her students play as a form of learning.
 She is known for her songs, stories, and unique methods of teaching.
 She is voiced by Megan Washington.

-Mrs. Retriever
+Mrs Retriever

-Mrs. Retriever is a Golden Retriever who is Bingo's kindy teacher.
+Mrs Retriever is a Golden Retriever who is Bingo's kindy teacher.
 She has a bilby puppet named Bob Bilby who is the class mascot.
 Her students take turns taking the puppet home, and they can take it on an adventure that gets recorded in a book.
 She is voiced by Ann Kerr.

+Chloe's parents

+Frank (voiced by Francis Stanton) and Chloe's mum (voiced by Hsiao-Ling Tang) were the Dalmatian parents of Chloe.
+Frank dedicates his time to playing with his daughter Chloe, though he finds it difficult to fully grasp her games.
+Chloe's mum, however, is not much known.
+But she appeared in various of episodes along with Chloe's baby brother.

+Mackenzie's parents

+Mackenzie's dad (voiced by Richard Jeffery) and Mackenzie's mum (voiced by Loren Taylor) are both fans of All Blacks and parents of Mackenzie.
+Mackenzie's dad's enjoys cooking (specifically grilling and participating in neighborhood food swaps) and actively watching sports, while Mackenzie's Mum does face painting.

 Rusty's parents

 Rusty's parents are both Red Kelpies; Rusty's dad (voiced by Anthony Field) is in the army and is occasionally shown to be out on patrol.
 Not much is known about his mum (voiced by Jane Hall), but she tends to charge outside with a thong if her work is interrupted.
 Both parents raise three kids, Digger, Rusty and Dusty.